dimforge/ncollide/docs/geometric_representations.md

-Geometric primitives supported by **ncollide** are defined on the `shape` module and share a common [dynamic representation](#dynamic-shape-representation).
+Geometric primitives supported by **ncollide** are defined on the `shape` module.
+They all share a common [dynamic representation](#dynamic-shape-representation).
 Note that all geometric primitives have a predefined constant local frame equal to the identity matrix.
-Thus, one usually has to store his own transformation matrix separately from the shape itself in order to reach any location and orientation.
+Thus, one usually has to store a transformation matrix separately from the shape itself in order to reach any location and orientation.

 # Support mappings